bgempire/macaw-squad/README.md

 # Macaw Squad

+Macaw Squad is a Choplifter inspired game made for the game jam BGMC 34 on Blender Artist forum.
+See the game topic on the forum [here](https://blenderartists.org/t/bgmc-34-macaw-squad).

+## Instructions

 - **Left mouse:** Shoot
 - **Right mouse:** Release soldier when targeting a hostage
 - **W, A, S, D:** Move